livepeer/go-livepeer/doc/ethereum.md

 - Run `livepeer_cli` and select the set min gas price option

 ### Known edge-cases
-A known edge-case that affects the initialization of new rounds occurs when the L2 block-rate is significantly slower than the L1 block-rate.
+A known edge-case that affects the initialization of new rounds and the ticket redemption occurs when the L2 block-rate is significantly slower than the L1 block-rate.
 This may result in:
-- go-livepeer not attempting to initialize a new round based on the expected `roundLength` interval - which is based on L1 block values
+- go-livepeer not attempting to initialize a new round based on the expected `roundLength` interval - which is based on L1 block values.
+- go-livepeer attempting to redeem a winning ticket after its on-chain validity period already expired due to the block-rate difference between L1 and L2, which may result in the [`ticket is expired` error](https://github.com/livepeer/protocol/blob/confluence/contracts/pm/mixins/MixinTicketProcessor.sol#L64).
-- go-livepeer attempting to redeem a winning ticket after it already expired due to the block-rate difference between L1 and L2
+- go-livepeer attempting to redeem a winning ticket after its [off-chain validity period](https://github.com/livepeer/go-livepeer/blob/3230eb1ac29fd86f88f1e6f768ff6bfbeef95572/pm/recipient.go#L24) already expired due to the block-rate difference between L1 and L2, which may result in the [`TicketParams expired` error](https://github.com/livepeer/go-livepeer/blob/master/pm/recipient.go#L17).

-The issue is described in depth [here](https://github.com/livepeer/internal-project-tracking/issues/383)